nickhedley/gridtwin-za/HANDOVER.md

+## PPA TOOLKIT - DESIGNED, NOT BUILT (27 Aug 2026)

+Prompted by pypsa-ppa.streamlit.app, which optimises a renewable portfolio against PPA contract terms.
+Open source, forkable, same solver as GridTwin (HiGHS) and same profile source (renewables.ninja).

+WHY IT IS WORTH BUILDING HERE.
+Their data note says it plainly: "Currently supported locations are in Europe only."
+It runs on ENTSO-E day-ahead prices, and South Africa has no day-ahead market - SAWEM is still being designed.

+GridTwin already produces the missing input.
+The hourly shadow price series is the closest thing the country has to a day-ahead curve, and the regional profiles and wheeling costs sit alongside it.
+So this is not a port.
+It is a thing only GridTwin currently has the inputs for.

+WHAT THE WHEELING TAB LACKS
+  It prices the network charges - Gen-DUoS, WEPS credit, the GCC exclusion - and ignores the CONTRACT, which is what decides whether a portfolio works:
+      delivery obligation      the share of load the portfolio must cover shortfall cap            how much may be bought from the market penalty multiplier       what an uncovered MWh costs bid-offer spread         what market cover actually costs And it prices one arrangement rather than optimising across arrangements.

+THE ONE NUMBER TO BUILD FIRST
+  BREAKEVEN PPA PRICE.
+Given a load profile, a candidate portfolio and a region, what price clears?
+It uses the shadow prices, regional profiles and wheeling costs that already exist, and it is the number a developer and an off-taker actually negotiate over.
+Everything else on their feature list is a refinement of it.

+STEAL THE FRAMING.
+Their case studies are posed as QUESTIONS, not parameter
+sets: "Can a wind-dominant portfolio with no storage hit a 70% delivery obligation against this weekday-heavy industrial demand?"
+That is better design than a scenario dropdown and it costs nothing to adopt.

+  South African equivalents worth writing:
+    Smelter on Ruraflex     can a Northern Cape wind PPA beat the megaflex tariff once wheeling and the GCC exclusion are paid?
+    Mine with a flat load   what does 90% delivery cost against a 24/7 profile when the corridor is already congested?
+    Data centre             near-flat load, premium price, near-zero market cover - the case Teraco and others are signing now Green hydrogen          flexible demand that follows solar, which is the one South African load that genuinely helps

+DECIDED 27 Aug: BUILD IT AS AN ADJACENT SITE, NOT INSIDE GRIDTWIN.

+  Fork their repo rather than writing the LP.
+They have a Fork button and an "Import custom timeseries" feature that accepts your own data for any weather year, so PyPSA does the optimisation and GridTwin supplies South African
+  inputs:
+      hourly shadow prices  ->  their spot price series regional profiles     ->  their wind and solar series

+  Deploy on Streamlit Community Cloud, free.
+Point a subdomain at it - ppa.gridtwinza.org - or give it its own domain if it is to stand alone commercially.

+  WHY SEPARATE.
+GridTwin's 290-check suite stays untouched; a bolted-on feature is how the price series got broken on 26 Aug.
+Different audience too:
+  GridTwin serves journalists and planners, this serves developers and off-takers.
+Python is fine because the two share DATA, not code.

+  FIRST PIECE OF WORK: an exporter that emits GridTwin's shadow prices and regional profiles in their CSV template.
+Contained and testable.
+Do it at the start of a session, not the end of one.

+SCOPE WARNING.
+Their stack is Python, PyPSA, Streamlit, server-side HiGHS.
+GridTwin is one HTML file with HiGHS as WASM in the browser.
+A fork means maintaining a second stack; building it in means a new LP with contract constraints plus a levered finance model for IRR and NPV.
+Multi-session work.

+WHO WANTS IT.
+EIUG's 25 members are industrial off-takers facing tariff escalation and CBAM exposure, and none of them can currently answer "should I contract Northern Cape wind or Free State solar, and how much".
+Their October conference covers tariff escalation, CBAM and market reform.

+## CONGESTION CURTAILMENT - ATTEMPTED AND REVERTED (26 Aug 2026)

+WHY IT IS WANTED.
+Curtailment in H1 2026 ran roughly an order of magnitude above all of 2025, and IPPs report revenues about 9% below budget.
+The instant engine reports ZERO curtailment in the base case because it is single-node and has no corridors to congest, so the "today" view says something is not happening that very much is.

+THE PARAMETER IS PUBLISHED.
+NERSA approved a 4% congestion curtailment ceiling in September 2025, expected to unlock 1,180 MW of Western Cape wind.
+Compensation runs only to 2028 under the pilot.
+That is citable, not fitted.

+WHY THE ATTEMPT FAILED - the trap for whoever tries next:

+  curtailMW[h] CARRIES TWO MEANINGS.
+It records curtailed energy, and it is also the price engine's signal for oversupply.
+Writing into it every hour told the engine the system was in surplus in all 8,760 hours.
+The average price collapsed from R755/MWh to -0.03 and every capture price went with it.

+  The physical reasoning was right: congestion curtailment happens regardless of national surplus, so it belongs before residual is computed.
+The implementation reused a variable whose second meaning was never checked.

+  A first attempt put the block INSIDE the `if(residual<0)` branch, which meant it only fired in hours the country already had too much power - precisely the assumption it exists to correct.
+That version had no effect at all.

+WHAT TO DO DIFFERENTLY
+  Track congestion curtailment in a SEPARATE accumulator, not curtailMW.
+Add it to reported totals at the end, and leave the price engine's surplus signal alone.
+Check every consumer of curtailMW before touching it.

+ALSO NOTE: the two windGen declarations differ.
+The instant engine uses `let` because its surplus block reassigns windGen and pvGen; the other site uses `const`.
+Forcing both to const throws "Assignment to constant variable".

 ## BUILD LP - RESOLVED (21 Aug 2026).
 IT WAS NEVER BROKEN.

 The build optimiser solves.
 The "infeasibility" was entirely in my diagnostic